 For lunch, you’ll find the Mediterranean standbys, including gyros, hummus, falafel, baba ganoush, tabouli salad, and other salads that are all made fresh.
 If you’re eating with a combo of vegetarians and carnivores, this restaurant ends up being a great choice due to so many options.

-14. Get a Little Fancy at The Book & Bee Cafe and Tearoom
+14. The Book & Bee Cafe and Tearoom

 For a whimsical breakfast, lunch, or afternoon tea, you will love the book-themed tearoom in Hendersonville.
 The meals at The Book & Bee are themed to books, from Steinbeck’s Chicken Salad sandwich to The Alchemist sandwich made with meatloaf and cheese.

 Tasty salads like The Secret Garden (mixed greens with pistachios, goat cheese, and dried cranberries) and soup of the day round out the regular lunch menu.
 The main attraction, though, is the afternoon tea, where you’ll be served a three-tier serving tray full of finger sandwiches, scones with jam and Devonshire cream, and more.

 For a simpler version, you can order the cream tea, which refers to a pot of tea served with scones and all the toppings.
 You’ll leave plenty full from any meal at The Book & Bee, but much of the fun is to sip your tea at your leisure in a fun and beautiful setting, enjoying conversation along the way.